moinwiki/moin/docs/admin/configure.rst

 * As a consequence of the left-to-right and first-match-counts processing, you must order ACL entries so that the more specific ones (like for "SuperMan") are left of the less specific ones.
-  Usually you want this order:
+  Usually, you want this order:

   1) usernames
   2) special groups